“Your story could be the key that unlocks someone else’s prison. Don’t be afraid to share it.”

 When I came home from the trip, I took an ALCAT food sensitivity test and a full vitamin/nutrient panel.
 I found out I was extremely deficient in Vitamin D, as well as several B vitamins.
 I had also developed 57 food sensitivities in this short period of time.
-In my future posts, I will share how I’ve completely reversed all of my symptoms and what was truly causing my illness.
-I will also share where you can take these tests and how you can manage your vitamin and nutrient levels on your own.

 My love for food, health and fitness started when I was in my senior year of high school, but has dramatically increased since becoming sick.
 I find myself constantly reading and soaking up any information I can to understand how the body works.
 The information I have gathered over the years has helped me heal and I look forward to helping others.